Regranting Opportunities

 $6K per grant

-Application Timing: The 2024 deadline has passed.
+Application Timing: The 2025 deadline will be available soon.

 The Performing Arts Residency Cohort (PARC) at Staten Island Arts is designed to support the creative practices of Staten Island’s vibrant performing arts community.
 This new opportunity aims to bring more support and sustainability to the creative process for performing artists and creates more space for cross-disciplinary collaboration and learnings across the fields of dance, theater, and music without an explicit focus on outcomes.
 PARC provides $6,000 to each individual artist in the program and Staten Island Arts will provide 1:1 support in the areas of professional development and capacity building.
 Grantees in this category will participate in peer mentorship gatherings over the course of a 6-month engagement and will have the option to explore and experience each other’s creative work.
 Eligible artists may be at any stage of their career in the fields of dance, theater, or music, and must be residents of Staten Island.